 Is Lawsone Dangerous ?
 Does Henna Cause Cancer?

 These questions have to be answered, so :is henna safe?
 Before you embark on a pure henna adventure,let’s consider the henna safety issues.If you’re satisfied that hair dyes are safe,then you really don’t need to be concerned with whether or not henna and indigo are safe.
 But, whatever your position, let’s look this straight in the face and see if we can knock it on the head.
 There’s a dark side to the purity of henna : a horrible harsh reality which is summed up in this simple little question: is henna safe?
 What very little hard core scientific opinion exists on this subject tells us that, at face value, pure henna is toxic and mutagenic.
-Perhaps now that L’Oreal have jumped on the band wagon, they might put some money into funding further research on this subject ?

 The fact is that henna and indigo have been used safely for centuries.
 But suddenly there are concerns about lawsone.
 It’s important to be aware of the concerns and to decide with an open mind.
 Sadly, dihydroxynaphthoquinone [lawsone] which is contained in henna at 1 – 2% is under question.
 But the fact is that we all need to keep an open mind, especially if there is a real danger that it can cause hurt or damage like mainstream chemical hair dyes.
 The Scientific Committee for Consumer Products (SCCP) and previously SCCNFP has been reviewing the safety of hair dye chemicals including lawsone in henna which is a naturally occurring chemical.The SCCP has published a safety assessment of Lawsone.